Shubham07-pawar/Functions-/README.md

 # Functions-
-Type of Functions in python
+Type of Functions in pythond
+declare the function.